raspberrypilearning/getting-started-guide-microbit/en/step_8.md

 ### Playing short audio clips (micro:bit V2 only)

-On the newer micro:bit - alongside the microphone you have the abilty to play short audio clips.
+On the newer micro:bit - alongside the microphone you have the ability to play short audio clips.

 --- task ---